Coffee tables are a living room staple. But finding the right coffee table is no small task.

-The best coffee table won’t just look beautiful and complement the style of your room, it also needs to work with other pieces of furniture and leave enough room to easily navigate your space.
+The best coffee table will not only look beautiful and complement the style of your room, but it will also need to work with other pieces of furniture and leave enough room to navigate your space easily.

-Here’s everything you need to know to the the right size coffee table for your living room, according to three expert interior designers.
+According to three expert interior designers, here’s everything you need to know about the right size coffee table for your living room.

 How Tall Should a Coffee Table Be?

-The general consensus is that your coffee table height should be within 1-2 inches of your sofa cushions.
-“It should be equal to the seat height of the sofa, or within 1-2 inches.
-Nothing is worse than a dinky low coffee table that causes you to stretch 6 extra inches to reach your drink,” says interior design expert Tennille Wood.
+The consensus is that your coffee table height should be within 1-2 inches of your sofa cushions.
+“It should equal the sofa's seat height or within 1-2 inches.
+The same height ensures comfort and functionality.
+Nothing is worse than a dinky low coffee table that causes you to stretch six extra inches to reach your drink,” says interior design expert Tennille Wood.

 If you’re looking for specific measurements: “Most sofas average a seat height of 16"-18", meaning a standard coffee table height is around 14"-16" H,” advises interior designer Diana Lombard.

-When it comes to end tables next to your sofa, Jil Sonia McDonald notes: "End table heights do not have to match coffee table heights, in fact, as your arm must move up over the sofa arm, generally, they can be 4-6” higher than the coffee table, depending on the height of the chair arm."
+When it comes to end tables next to your sofa, Jil Sonia McDonald notes: "End table heights do not have to match coffee table heights; as your arm must move up over the sofa arm, generally, they can be 4-6” higher than the coffee table, depending on the height of the chair arm."

 What’s the Ideal Width of a Coffee Table?

-The width (or length) of your coffee table plays an important role in how well your table fits into your space.
+Coffee table dimensions are important in how well your table fits into your space.
 “A good rule of thumb is that the coffee table length is around two-thirds the length of your sofa,” advises Diana Lombard.

 But if you’re debating whether to go bigger or smaller, Lombard urges you to opt for a larger coffee table width.

 “I like to err on the side of larger versus smaller when it comes to coffee tables.
-Many times people choose coffee tables that are too small and it ruins the balance of the room and ends up looking out of place or insignificant,” explains Lombard.
+Many times, people choose too small coffee tables, which ruins the balance of the room and ends up looking out of place or insignificant,” explains Lombard.
 “A larger coffee table is a great way to make an impact in a room while also providing greater functionality.
-Most coffee tables start at around 36" wide and go up from there.”
+Most coffee tables start around 36" wide and go up from there.”

-If you’d like to opt for a round coffee table, Leslie S. Saul shares the following advice: “Remember that even though round tables look great and provide good access to the sofa, they are harder for people to reach the table to grab snacks.
-That said, the round shape is great for the pull up lounge chairs, and make a great conversation pit.
+If you’d like to opt for a round coffee table, Leslie S. Saul shares the following advice: “Even though round tables look great and provide good access to the sofa, they are harder for people to reach the table to grab snacks.
+The round shape is great for the pull-up lounge chairs and makes a great conversation pit.
 Rounded corners for a rectangular coffee table makes it a little safer as you walk around it [as there are no sharp corners].”

 Coffee Table Placement: How Far Should a Coffee Table be from Your Sofa and Other Living Room Furniture?

-To create a space you enjoy being in, you need to create a living room layout that works.
-One where length of the sofa and your coffee table are in equilibrium and your funriture is easy to navigate.
+You need to create a living room layout that works to create a space you enjoy.
+One where the length of the sofa and your coffee table are in equilibrium, and your furniture is easy to navigate.

-When it comes to how far away from your sofa or other furniture pieces you should place your coffee table, there should be around 15 inches of space according to Tennille Wood.
+According to Tennille Wood, regarding how far away from your sofa or other furniture pieces you should place your coffee table, there should be around 15 inches of space.

 “The ideal distance from seating to table is 15".
 This is close enough to reach, but far enough to comfortably walk between the seating and table,” explains the Ideal Habitat founder.
-“To determine the ideal size, we plan the location of the seating and then measure in 15" in.
+“To determine the ideal size, we plan the location of the seating and then measure it 15" in.
 This calculates the ideal coffee table size.
-But we'll settle for a coffee table that will fit within this space allowing 12-18".”
+But we'll settle for a coffee table that will fit within this space allowing 12-18 inches for easy movement."

 Leslie S. Saul agrees with those measurements.
 “Although the rule of thumb when sizing a table is 18" from the furniture, I've seen many clients prefer 12" so that it's easier to reach things on the coffee table,” says the Cambridge, MA-based designer.